4neesh/DevBlog/src/posts/037_AssetClasses.md

 For the two assets, the mean values derived represent the average percentage change in the stock price from the previous stock price.
 For Company A, this is 5.41%, and for Company B, this is 1.58%.
 </p>
 <p>
-To calculate the variance, I will subtract the percentage change in stock price for each point away from the asset's mean and square the value.
+To calculate the variance, I will subtract the percentage change in stock price for each price away from the asset's mean and square the value.
 I will then take the average of the individual variance values to obtain the variance for the asset.

 ![Company A Variance values](../images/037_companyAVar.png)